-All newly installed building materials meet the following materials composition requirements:

-a.
-Drinking water systems and plumbing products are lead-free as defined by the Safe Drinking Water Act (SDWA) and certified by an ANSI Accredited third-party certification body.
+All newly installed building materials meet the following materials composition requirements: a.
+Drinking water systems and plumbing products are lead-free as defined by the Safe Drinking Water Act (SDWA) and certified by an ANSI Accredited third-party certification body. b.

-b.
 Indoor paints and surface coatings contain less than 90 ppm total lead.

-By signing below, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate and made in good faith.

-Printed Name:

-Signature:

-If the individual using this form is not in the role of MEP, provide a description of the individual's project role, including justification of their ability to sign off on the above requirements, here:
+By signing by made in go below, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate an bood faith.
+Printed Nan me: Signature: idual using this form is not in the role of MEP, provide a description of the individual's project role, including n of their ability to sign off on the above requirements, here: Project Role le: Explanation n:

-Project Role:

-Explanation:

-WELL WELL v2 pilot, Q1 2020